whekman/whekman/README.md

 ### Hi there 👋

 I am a software engineer with a quantum physics background with previous experience as a data scientist and scientific model developer.

 A course on computational physics (modelling gas and Ising lattices) got me hooked on Python which then led me to doing a theoretical Msc research in foundations of quantum mechanics.

 Coming from a scientific background I am interested in data, systems modelling and finding optimal solutions.
-After some years teaching physics I am looking forward to re-enter the tech industry and work with the latest data technologies such as AWS, Airflow, Snowflake and contribute to valuable insights and reliable, efficient architecture implementations and automation.

 <!--
 **whekman/whekman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.